Season 1, Episode 34

 It turned into something that I didn’t anticipate for it to turn into, for me.
 Because of other life factors, which I think a lot of women, especially women who are trying to get pregnant, but women in general, life can be stressful.
 If they already have little people that are relying on them, if they don’t have the amount of childcare that they really need, if they’re not able to get their own self-care in, so many different factors.

-Anyway, just kind of round up that story, at first, I had a bunch of stuff come up for us that I wasn’t anticipating because I’d never been in that position before.
+Anyway, just kind of rounding up that story, at first, I had a bunch of stuff come up for us that I wasn’t anticipating because I’d never been in that position before.
 I’d never been in a position in my life where I was having sex to actively conceive.
-All the sex that I’d had prior until 34 years old from wherever I started being sexually active in high school, it was all sex, but let’s not make, it’s all intentionally not to make the child.
+All the sex that I’d had prior to 34 years old from wherever I started being sexually active in high school, it was all sex, but let’s not make it, it’s all intentionally not to make the child.
 It was a lot for me to process and I had no idea until I was actually in it.

 Before that, you got to look at the precursor.
 How much anxiety are you bringing into the bedroom?
 How much stress are you bringing into the bedroom?
 How much of your life do you have wrapped around this thing, achieving this thing versus connecting with yourself, connecting with the spirit of your future baby, connecting with your partner, being in love.